toddcf/fzha/README.md

 - The "Art of Evolution" cards change order inside their flexbox depending on screen width.
 This way, the image is on top when stacked vertically, but on the right when side-by-side.
 - Header height is adjusted to include nav at the bottom of the page no matter what viewport size.
+- Header has a video background.
+If that doesn't load, there is a still image as a backup.